 - If you get paid seasonally or experienced a big drop in earnings it could be a problem

 - Ultimately your DTI ratio must be below certain key levels to get approved

 - And your income needs to be documented and expected to continue

 Another refinance killer is insufficient income.
 If your income isn’t as high as you said it was when you first got your mortgage during the boom (stated income loan), you may be in for a surprise this time around.

-Solution: While making more money is likely out of the question, adding a co-borrower could help you qualify.
-Or paying off existing debt.
-You can also shop around to find a lender with more forgiving limits.
+Solution: While making more money is likely a bridge too far, adding a co-borrower or boarder income could help you qualify.
+As can paying off existing debt.
+Also shop around to find a lender with more forgiving limits.

 Spotty Job History

 This is a biggie, considering how bad the unemployment picture has become over the past year and change due to COVID-19.